 ‘Emory Paul’ is a Giant headed Dinnerplate Dahlia!

 Dahlias are a tender perennial that are vigorous and fast growing.
 Bulbs must be lifted from the ground in zones 7 and lower.
 Outstanding addition to the flower border or container garden.
-An old fashioned favorite!
-Flowers bloom first year and add a lovely spot of color in the garden.
+An old-fashioned favorite!
+Flowers bloom the first year and add a lovely spot of color in the garden.
 Heat resistant.
-Your Dahlias will bloom from mid summer until frost.
+Your Dahlias will bloom from mid-summer until frost.
 They are a welcome addition to the garden late in the season when other flowers are fading and are long lasting cut flowers.

 The word dahlia means “plant with tube-like stems”.
 With a blast of different colors, shapes, and sizes, Dahlias bring life and beauty to your landscape.
 The diversity of Dahlias allow you to use them in many different aspects of your landscape design, from low growing border plants to stately background plantings which may reach six feet in height.
 Dahlias make excellent cut flowers, which typically last about a week in the house.